rfwlab/rfw/README.md

 Read the [documentation](./docs/articles/index.md) for a complete guide to the framework.

+## Server Side Computed (SSC)

+SSC mode runs most application logic on the server while the browser loads a lightweight Wasm bundle to hydrate server-rendered HTML.
+The server and client keep state synchronized through a persistent WebSocket connection.
+See the [SSC guide](./docs/articles/guide/ssc.md) for more details.

 ## Build-level Plugins

 `rfw` exposes a simple plugin system for build-time tasks.
 Plugins can register